myspc-development/art-test/docs/admin-guide.md

 ### Fixing 404 on `/wp-admin/ap-org-roles`

-If navigating directly to `/wp-admin/ap-org-roles` shows a 404 error, make sure the admin page is registered with the correct slug:
+If navigating directly to `/wp-admin/ap-org-roles` shows a 404 error, make sure the admin page is registered with the correct slug: The snippet below shows a minimal example.

 ```php
 add_action('admin_menu', 'ap_register_admin_pages');